bpftrace/bpftrace/docs/reference_guide.md

 These are the positional parameters to the bpftrace program, also referred to as command line arguments.
 If the parameter is numeric (entirely digits), it can be used as a number.
 If it is non-numeric, it must be used as a string in the `str()` call.
 If a parameter is used that was not provided, it will default to zero for numeric context, and "" for string context.
+Positional parameters may also be used in probe argument and will be treated as a string parameter.

 `$#` returns the number of positional arguments supplied.